 3. Securing sensitive data: Detection and removal of public and external shares of files, as well as data loss prevention (DLP), are critical components of a CASB solution.
 For example, CASBs enable you to set and enforce data security policies to allow users to access only certain categories of data based on their privileges.
 In most CASB solutions, DLP works natively and is also integrated with enterprise data protection solutions.

-4. Compliance for the cloud: CASBs can help prove that you are exercising proper governance over cloud services.
+4. Compliance for the cloud: CASBs can help prove that you exercise proper governance over cloud services.
 Through visibility, automated remediation, policy creation and enforcement, and reporting capabilities, CASBs enable you to stay compliant with industry and government regulations.
 These include regional mandates, like the European Union General Data Protection Regulation (GDPR), and industry standards and rules, like the Health Insurance Portability and Accountability Act (HIPAA).

 CASB provides the resources necessary for data security in the cloud.
 A CASB has the web gateways, firewalls, policy and governance, and access controls a business needs to protect data.
 A corporation without security resources can leverage CASB offerings to integrate security with existing infrastructure.
 CASB providers excel in their simplicity of cybersecurity enforcement.
 However, they are beneficial in several scenarios that likely affect your organization.